-- DP Failure Mode and Effects Analysis (FMEA) will be reviewed and updated as required at a minimum of every Five (5) years. - DP Proving Trials Will be completed at every DP FMEA Update and / or equipment changes - DP Annual Trials Will be conducted annually as required by Flag state
+- DP Failure Mode and Effects Analysis (FMEA) will be reviewed and updated as required at a minimum of every Five (5) years. - DP Proving Trials Will be completed at every DP FMEA Update and / or equipment changes not to exceed five (5) year interval and act as the anniversary date of all subsequent Annual Trials. - DP Annual Trials Will be conducted annually as required by Flag state and be completed +/- 3-month window of the anniversary date of the DP Proving Trials.